rweait/ESPHome-CrossTrainer-FTMS/README.md

 For a detailed history of changes, see [CHANGELOG.md](CHANGELOG.md).

 ## Authors
-Created by [@samsonovss](https://t.me/samsonovss) & xAI Assistant
+Original Created by [@samsonovss](https://t.me/samsonovss) & xAI Assistant Everything broken by me.

-Join the project community on Telegram: [Treadmill Smart](https://t.me/TreadmillSmart)

 ## Support the Project
 Your support helps keep this project alive and growing!
 If you'd like to contribute, you can make a donation using one of the following methods: